-Where: Villages surrounding Mount Cameroon, Cameroon, Central-West Africa
+Where: Though not unique to Cameroon, wrestling is popular in villages surrounding Mount Cameroon, Cameroon, Central-West Africa

 When: Every Sunday during February and March